tnm/redweb/README.md

 Redweb is certainly alpha.
 It implements a fair amount of Redis functionality, but there is still more to be added.
 Set intersection functionality has been added, and a soon-to-happen commit will bring union functionality.
 My plan is to eventually include all Redis functionality.

 I intend to keep Redweb as current as possible for each new Redis release.

-JSON serialization is also on the to-do list.
+JSON serialization is also on the to-do list

+A [blog post](http://philosophyofweb.com/2010/02/redweb-a-web-interface-for-redis/ "blog post") about Redweb, with screenshots.

 Feel free to fork.
 Patches are welcome.